blob42/Instrukt/README.md

 Instrukt is a terminal-based tool for AI productivity and development.
 It offers a platform where users can:

 - :robot: Create and instruct modular AI agents
-- :card_file_box: Generate document indexes for question-answering with AI agents
+- :card_file_box: Generate document indexes for question-answering
 - :toolbox: Create or use tools and attach them to any agent

-Instrukt is designed with with an easy interface and API for composing and using AI agents.
-It plays nicely with [LangChain](https://github.com/hwchase17/langchain), extending its base agents and tools.
+Instrukt is designed with with an easy interface and API for composing and using agents.
+It is built with [LangChain](https://github.com/hwchase17/langchain), extending its base agents and tools.

 Instrukt agents are simple **drop-in Python packages** that can be extended, shared with others, attached to tools, and augmented with document indexes.
 Instruct them in natural language and, for safety, attach them to inside secure containers (currently implemented with Docker) to perform tasks in their dedicated, sandboxed space :shield:.